How Indoor Shooting Ranges Stop Bullets

 - Steel bullet traps – These are designed for heavy volume use.
 Steel bullet traps can stop all of the standard handgun rounds as well as rifle rounds of up to 7.62 and a velocity of about 3,000 fps.
 Steel bullet traps collect bullets easily, so lead management is simplified.

-- Ballistic rubber block traps – This type of trap has one of the lowest costs on the market.
+- Granulated rubber bullet traps – This type of trap has one of the lowest costs on the market.
 In addition, it offers flexibility for smaller shooting ranges and forensic laboratory ranges.
 This is because it has a ballistic capacity, self-healing properties, as well as a small footprint.
 It seals the bullet’s path after the round has pushed through the surface resulting in the safe capture of the bullet.

 What’s the Science Behind Stopping a Bullet?